One Thai academic posts a video clip of African scammers using black magic to overpower victims into transferring large amounts of cash.

 International dating scams now part of a growing world crime network

 Thailand is, in fact, at the centre of a global international dating scam network.
-The FBI estimates that Americans using online dating sites and social media associated with this kind of fraud, lost in excess $230 million alone in 2016.
+The FBI estimates that Americans using online dating sites and social media associated with this kind of fraud lost in excess $230 million alone in 2016.
 Well aware of the scale of this issue, Thai police have rolled out a series of measures to combat foreign criminals with a particular emphasis on romance scammers since 2015.
-This includes establishing a database of all foreign tourists and expats working or traveling in Thailand.
+This includes establishing a database of all foreign tourists and expats working or travelling in Thailand.
 However while romance scammer gangs are increasingly basing themselves and moving to Thailand to avoid security measures on international Thai dating sites, there is a still a more significant group operating from key hotspots around the world including West Africa, Eastern Europe, Malaysia and the Philippines.
-Security sources with the Thai dating industry also point out that there is link between this criminal activity and the migration crisis with activity spikes being seen from Sweden, the United Kingdom, France, Italy, Germany and surprisingly from the United States.
+Security sources with the Thai dating industry also point out that there is a link between this criminal activity and the migration crisis with activity spikes being seen from Sweden, the United Kingdom, France, Italy, Germany and surprisingly from the United States.
 The gangs are also active in South Korea, Hong Kong and China.
 ‘These groups are very slick and purchase cheap servers, we’ve even seen them working with hacking groups in the Ukraine and Russia,’ says one source.